Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Results

 This work was later extended in \cite{lusher2025highfidelity_JFM} to consider ILES of wide-span aspect ratios up to $AR=3$, over an active buffet range of angles of attack of $\alpha = \left[5^{\circ},6^{\circ},7^{\circ}\right]$.
 The analysis continued the focus on unswept $(\lambda = 0^{\circ})$ airfoil configurations.
 At $AR=1$ and above, large 3D spanwise separation cells were observed in cases where significant time-averaged flow separation was present $(\alpha \geq 6^{\circ})$.
 The spanwise wavelength of the 3D mode was $\lambda_z \sim 1-1.5c$ airfoil chords, dependent on the aspect ratio and angle of attack considered.
-At those unswept conditions, a stationary 3D mode was observed at very low frequencies ($St\approx 0.02$), below the characteristic frequency of the chordwise shock oscillation component ($St = 0.08$).
+At those unswept conditions, a quasi-stationary 3D mode was observed at very low frequencies ($St\approx 0.02$), below the characteristic frequency of the chordwise shock oscillation component ($St = 0.08$).
 The separation cells were found to be intermittent, strengthening during low-lift phases of the buffet cycle as the shock moved upstream in the direction of the leading edge of the airfoil.
 The number of separation cells also varied between one and two, at different points of the multiple periods of the low-frequency cycle.
 The three-dimensionality was persistent over numerous cycles and not a transient effect.

 While previous stability-based buffet studies around RANS base flows \cite{CGS2019} on straight wings have predicted simultaneous onset of the 2D and 3D buffet modes, the ILES in \cite{lusher2025highfidelity_JFM} presented cases above buffet onset ($\alpha = 5^{\circ}$) that remained essentially-2D with a uniform shock across the entire span-width.
-While this could also be due to the different geometries used (ONERA OAT15A vs CRM), a clear chordwise low-frequency shock unsteadiness was present, despite the absence of any 3D separation cells.
+While this could also be due to the different geometries used (OAT15A vs CRM), a clear chordwise low-frequency shock unsteadiness was present, despite the absence of any 3D separation cells.
 SPOD analysis of the spanwise velocity component, $w$, showed a very weak spanwise modulation in the otherwise 2D flow field.
-As detailed in the case overview in Table~\ref{tab:tab1}, these two buffet configurations ($\alpha = 5^{\circ}$ and $6^{\circ}$) are selected to investigate the effect of cross flow on the 2D and 3D buffet modes.
-A range of sweep angles are considered between $\lambda = \left[0^{\circ}, 35^{\circ}\right]$, depending on the angle of attack.
-For the main results, the airfoil aspect ratio is fixed to $AR=3$, to accommodate two wavelengths of the expected 3D mode.